Enabling Advanced Remote Support on Linux Hosts Managed by Platform9 Host Agent

 - In Edit Configuration page, under Hypervisor tab, check the 'Advance Remote Support' check box.

-Step 2: Ensure sshd is Running and Configured Properly
+Step 2: Ensure sshd is running and properly configured

 - Adding pf9 to the wheel group: